Explore Hiring API

 - Candidates who apply via a job ad’s

-applyUrlare submitted through Bob’s hosted form and appear in Bob Hiring with the appropriate source (for example, Careers page).
+applyUrlare submitted through Bob’s hosted form and appear in Bob Hiring with the appropriate source (for example, Careers page). - Filter candidate profile searches by candidate ID (and other fields where supported) to align child records with the parent candidate.

 Endpoints: See Hiring API endpoints below.